Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Unifying Framework for of a Quantum Channel and of a Classical Channel

-Since the same bound on $C_N/N$ as in (\ref{eqn:CNbdV}) holds both for the quantum and the classical channels, using the parameter $V/C^2$, we can compare the behaviors of the quantum channel and the classical DMC.
-For the BPSK quantum channel, by using the two eigenvalues of $\rho$ at $P_X^*$, which are $\sigma_1=(1-e^{-2\E})/2$ and $\sigma_2=(1+e^{-2\E})/2$, the channel dispersion and the capacity can be calculated as
+Since the same bound on $C_N/N$ as in (\ref{eqn:CNbdV}) holds both for the quantum and the classical channels, using the parameter $V/C^2$, we can compare the behavior of the quantum channel and of the classical DMC.
+For the BPSK quantum channel, by using the two eigenvalues of $\rho$ at $P_X^*$, which are $\sigma_1=(1-e^{-2\E})/2$ and $\sigma_2=(1+e^{-2\E})/2$, the channel dispersion in~\eqref{eqn:Vforq} and the capacity can be calculated as

-Then, $V_{\sf{BPSK}}/{C^2_{\sf{BPSK}}}\approx 1/\E$ for the low photon number regime where $\E \to 0$.
-For the classical AWGN channel in the low-power regime where ${\sf SNR}\to 0$, $V_{\sf{AWGN}}/C^2_{\sf{AWGN}}$ can be calculated by using the result of \cite{polyanskiy2010channel}, and it is $4/{\sf SNR}$.
-For both channels, $V/C^2$ is inversely proportional to the energy to transmit the information per channel use.
-This means that as the energy decreases, in order to make the lower bound meet a targeted fraction of capacity, it is necessary to adopt a longer inner code.
+Then, $V_{\sf{BPSK}}^{(q)}/{(C_{\sf{BPSK}}^{(q)})^2}\approx 1/\E$ for the low-photon-number regime where $\E \to 0$.
+For the classical additive white Gaussian noise (AWGN) channel in the low-power regime where ${\sf SNR}\to 0$, $V_{\sf{AWGN}}^{(c)}/(C^{(c)}_{\sf{AWGN}})^2$ can be calculated by using the result of \cite{polyanskiy2010channel}, and it is $4/{\sf SNR}$.
+For both channels, $V/C^2$ is thus inversely proportional to the energy to transmit the information per channel use.
+This means that as the energy per channel use decreases, in order to make the lower bound meet a targeted fraction of capacity, it is necessary to adopt a longer inner code.